Their Last Season

 She bridged the distance between them and started untangling her abaya.

-Danish watched her, smiling, but his heart — oh, his heart was screaming not to let her go.
+Danish watched her, smiling, but his heart... oh, his heart was screaming not to let her go.

-But he didn't say this to her.
+But he didn't say it to her.

 Because he knew how much she wanted to meet Amma.

-"I love you..."
-He whispered.
+"I love you..." he whispered.

 "Come back soon."
-A request.

 She nodded.

-"Love you too...
+"Love you too.

-And just like that she went away, leaving behind a throbbing heart.
+And just like that, she went away, leaving behind a throbbing heart.

 Danish received a voice note in the afternoon.

-"You know, this time I am bringing the best gift for you — the one you can never give me.
+"You know, this time I am bringing the best gift for you, the one you can never give me.

 Wait, dear husband...